 The biggest use case for utility scale is to stabilize electric prices over longer periods of time (10 to 30 years or more).
 Power generated from solar is far more predictable than fossil fuel costs which fluctuate frequently.
 It’s a triple threat of offering great economics, grid reliability, and sustainability benefits.

-For even greater economic benefits, utility scale solar can be combined with battery storage to store all generated power for distribution later on.
-This means that none of the power generated is wasted.
+For distribution during peak demand hours, utility scale solar can be combined with battery storage to store all generated power for distribution later on.

 Bifacial solar application for utility scale; get more with less